Fresh Blueberry Sauce

 This from-scratch Blueberry Sauce is sweet with a little tanginess.
 The blueberries hold their shape as you cook them down and burst in your mouth when you take a bite.

-It’s also perfectly sweet—but not too sweet—and tastes like pure blueberry goodness.
+It’s also perfectly sweet — but not too sweet — and tastes like pure blueberry goodness.

 And when served over cheesecake, the tartness of the berries pairs beautifully with the creaminess of the cheesecake.
 It’s a glorious combination.

 Whether you use this as a blueberry sauce for pancakes, a blueberry sauce for cheesecake or a blueberry sauce for ice cream… well, you’re in for a treat.
+After all, juicy blueberries are perfect during this time of year and this recipe is an easy way to make them sing.

 Other blueberry recipes we love: How to make Lemon Blueberry Bread | Blueberry Pancakes with Blueberry Syrup | Blueberry Mint Juleps | Vegan Blueberry Muffins | Blueberry Cheesecake Popsicles